AbhimanyuAjudiya/solana-blog/README.md

 4. Commit with clear and concise messages.
 5. Push changes to your fork.
 6. Submit a pull request describing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

-Thank you for your interest in the Web3 Auction DApp project!
-For questions or suggestions, reach out to us or open an issue on [GitHub](https://github.com/Rise-In/XXX-Bootcamp-FinalCase).
-Happy bidding on the blockchain! 🚀